project-repo/cagebreak/man/cagebreak-socket.7.md

 	- JSON
 		- event_name: "dump"
 		- nws: number of workspaces as an integer
-		- bg_color: list of three floating point numbers denoting the new background in rgba
+		- bg_color: list of three floating point numbers denoting the new background in rgb
 		- views_curr_id: id of the currently focussed view as an integer
 		- tiles_curr_id: id of the currently focussed tile as in integer
 		- curr_output: current output as a string